awslabs/aws-shell/README.rst

 Configuration
 =============

-The AWS Shell uses the same configuration settings as the AWS CLI.
+The aws-shell uses the same configuration settings as the AWS CLI.
 If you've never used the AWS CLI before, the easiest way to get started is to run the ``configure`` command::